adrian-valente/adrian-valente.github.io/_posts/2023-10-03-linear-rnns.md

   $$
 </div>

-where $\hat{f}_{\text{out}}$ is the output non-linearity that can be made as complex as one wants, that takes as input a linear readout of the hidden state noted $Cx_t$ (and a skip connection $Du_t$ that helps without modifying representational capacity).
+where $\hat{f}_{\text{out}}$ is the output non-linearity that can be made as complex as one wants, that takes as input a linear readout of the hidden state noted $Ch_t$ (and a skip connection $Dx_t$ that helps without modifying representational capacity).
 What matters is that **all non-linearities are kept above single tokens, they never occur in computations that impact time dynamics of internal states.** So dynamics here are always linear.

  <div class="centrer">
   <img src="{{site.url}}/assets/lrus/lru.jpg" width="700"/>